---One - three incidents: No disciplinary action.
-Supervisory coaching.
+- One to three incidents: No disciplinary action.
+Supervisory coaching

-An employee who receives a second written warning in a rolling 24 month time period will have his or her employment terminated.
+- An employee who receives a second written warning in a rolling 24 month time period will have their employment terminated.

-- An employee who has used all of his or her FMLA and Short Term Disability benefits, and is still unable to return to work, will have his or her employment terminated.
+- An employee who has used all of their FMLA and Short Term Disability benefits, and is still unable to return to work, will have their employment terminated.